plgagne/Game-Boy-Essentials/_articles/Pokémon - Red - Blue.md

 I was 10 in 1996 when *Pocket Monsters* was released in Japan.
 I was still playing with my Game Boy, even though it felt like the rest of the world had moved on.
 Games were still available, but the recent releases left me unimpressed.
 I focused my attention on playing older releases whenever I could.

 But I started hearing a rumour, from magazines and video game TV shows, about this new Game Boy title made by Nintendo.
 A game were you explored a world full of monsters.
-You captured and befriended those monsters to fight other trainers, never fighting yourself.
+You captured and befriended those monsters to fight other trainers, never fighting them yourself.

 I obviously knew that Nintendo and all my favourite video games were made in Japan but here was rare news about an exciting **Game Boy** title.
 The really crazy part, though, was that the game was a massive cultural phenomenon in Japan.
 The news and articles were saying that everyone was playing it.
 What?
 Everybody was playing a Game Boy game in 1996?
 It was unbelievable to my young brain.
 I thought I was the only person still playing the Game Boy.